2013 Citizen/Non-Agency Monitoring Activity Report

 Citizen Monitoring and DEQ Water Quality Monitoring Stations

-In partnership with the Virginia Water Monitoring Council (VWMC), DEQ is developing a GIS application to show where citizen groups, private industry, government agencies, and other organizations are monitoring for water quality.
-This website is operational and there will be regular updates to the site.
-By clicking the 'VWMC Community Monitoring Efforts in Virginia' link below, you can access a map displaying organizations that have registered on the VWMC website.
-Navigation on this map is very similar to the DEQ GIS application.
+In partnership with the Virginia Water Monitoring Council (VWMC), DEQ has developed an online map to show where citizen groups, private industry, non-DEQ government agencies, and other organizations are monitoring for water quality.
+By clicking the 'VWMC Community Monitoring Efforts in Virginia' link below, you can access a map displaying monitoring organizations and sites as well as download monitoring data.

 To view monitoring sites sampled by DEQ and other organizations click the 'Virginia DEQ Geographic Environmental Mapping System' link below.
 From this page, you can select the mapping application you wish to view.
 Both the 'What's in My Backyard' and related GIS maps were developed by DEQ as part of the 305(b)/303(d) Integrated Water Quality Assessment Report released every two years by DEQ.